Dahyeeee/first-repo/README.md

 My Name is Dahye and I like my name.
 This repo is for learning git and github.

-##Index
+## Index
---Installation
+-- Installation
---How to start
+-- How to start
---Contribution
+-- Contribution

-##Installation
+## Installation
 ```sehll
 $ pip i -r requirement.text
 $python main.py